NishatAfla/HTML_Registration_Form/README.md

 # HTML_Registration_Form
-This is a very basic form using HTML code
+This is a very basic registration form using HTML code